ZachVeenstra/TheTuringTrio/docs/software_requirements_specification.md

 		3. The Login page shall allow the user the ability to type the username and password before logging onto an account.
 		4. The Create account page shall allow the user the ability to type the email, username, password, and confirm password before logging in.
 		5. The Profile page shall allow the user the abliity to type the bio, email, username and occupation.
+		6. The smartprompt shall allow the user to get a generated prompt that can be used to help write in the journal.

 5. Theme
     1. The app shall have a unified theme across all pages.
     2. The user interface of the application shall be according to the established design principles.
+		3. Where the user can type in order to login shall be in light grey so that the user has an indication on where to type before logging in.
+		4. The button to login shall be in a dark blue color so that the user knows where to login in order to access the homepage.

 6. Data Safety
     1. The system shall regularly backup user data to prevent data loss in case of any crashes.
+		2. The system shall alert the user in case an error or a breachin security were to occur.